Guided 8:30 a.m. Saturday Dragonfly Walk

-Photographer and dragonfly enthusiast Roger Racut guides our summertime walk Saturday June 6; and then our special guest tourguide July 4 is ASU Professor Pierre Deviche , leading the 90-minute walk in search of Flame Skimmers, Blue Dashers and Mexican Amberwings at Ayer Lake and also at the water features around the gardens.
+Photographer and dragonfly enthusiast Roger Racut guides this Saturday summertime walk again September 5 and also October 3.
+Another popular guide is ASU Professor Pierre Deviche , leading the 90-minute walk in search of Flame Skimmers, Blue Dashers and Mexican Amberwings at Ayer Lake and also at the water features around the gardens.
 Check out Pierre's excellent website to see photos and read about dragonfly biology http://azdragonfly.net

 This guided and interpretive tour is a chance to learn about dragonflies -- and photograph the intricately-colorful insect predators close-up.
 Bring your camera - photographer and dragonfly enthusiast Roger Racut, seen below at right, also guides this walk and usually nets a few dragonflies safely for visitors to view and photograph closeup, before releasing the insect unharmed.

 What Odonates have been seen lately?
 Jim Walker reported these from May 22: Damselflies -- Familiar Bluet, Amethyst Dancer, Fiery-eyed Dancer (new for our life list), Vivid Dancer (new to the Arboretum for us).
 Dragonflies -- Blue-eyed Darner, Gray Sanddragon, Flame Skimmer, Filigree Skimmer, Plateau Dragonlet (new at the Arboretum for us), Red Rock Skimmer, Wandering Glider.

 Common Dragonflies of the Southwest is arguably the best field guide to "Arizona Odonata."
 An excellent, convenient and pocket-size full-color guide, they're increasingly rare now that authors have moved to publishing eGuides.

 Read more about Kathy and Dave Biggs and their books and preview copies on Amazon